 Measures of abundance and activity

-Commonly used methods for estimating the spatial distribution and relative abundance of wildlife depend on the type of species being documented.
+The correct method to estimate the spatial distribution and relative abundance of wildlife depends on the type of species being documented.

-- For eagles and other diurnal birds, methods include counts of birds seen or heard at specific survey points (point count), along transects (transect surveys), and observational studies.
+- For diurnal birds, methods include counts of birds seen or heard at specific survey points (point count) or along transects (transect surveys).

-- Populations of prairie grouse are generally assessed by lek counts (a count of the maximum number of males attending a mating ground, or lek) conducted during the breeding season.
+- Prairie grouse are generally surveyed using lek counts (a count of the maximum number of males attending a mating ground, or lek) conducted during the breeding season.

 - Searches of roosts (the places bats sleep during the day) and roost exit counts may be used to confirm bat presence, composition, and colony size.

 Learn more in the U.S. Fish & Wildlife Service Land Based Wind Energy Guidelines, Chapter 4.

 The Service recommends consulting with state, Tribal, and federal agencies regarding specific survey protocols for locally listed species of concern.

 Field studies also need to look at whether there are species that use the site only during certain times of day or seasons.
 In addition to quantifying species’ relative abundance, site documentation gathers information about:

 - Temporal use (time of day/night, seasonal use)

 - Spatial use (flight height, specific breeding areas or nesting sites)

 - Life history use (foraging, migration, stopover, breeding, etc.)